 Most managers focus on their staff’s performance in the context of technical tasks performed that lead to defined outputs.
 And let’s face it, there’s nothing particularly wrong with that.
 The problem is when managers only pay attention to technical task performance and forget (or are completely blind to) cognitive, emotional and social performance.
+This means they don’t reward the right performance.
 So what do I mean by that?

 Most positive feedback is focused on the behavioural component – and this makes sense: it can be observed, perceived and measured.
 The employee either did or did not complete that report according to agreed standards.
 But what about the cognitive processes that lead to the completion of this report?
 That is, what about the problem-solving, decision-making, ideas generation, meaning-making, planning, structuring and quality checking that took place in the employee’s mind?
 It’s pretty hard to observe that.
 And in some cases, it’s hard for the employee to succinctly and accurately describe their internal processes.
 Similarly, what about the emotional layer?
 What were the range of emotions experienced by the employee and how did they regulate themselves in order to stay in a peak performance state and complete the task.
 Similarly, what about the social performance?
 With whom did they interact?
 Whom did they influence in order to gather the information and complete the task.
 What political savvy did they use?
 How did they utilise the social conditions of that point in time and space?